Nadal crushed as Rosol rocks Wimbledon to core

 Ranked 100th in the world, few of the enthralled 15,000 fans inside the famous arena would have heard of Rosol before the match started but none present will forget witnessing one of the biggest shocks in the tournament's 126-year history.

-When Nadal levelled the match at two sets all it seemed inevitable that he would reach the third round, albeit with plenty of battle scars.
+When Nadal levelled the match at two sets all it seemed inevitable that he would go on to reach the third round, albeit with plenty of battle scars after being staggered by the heavy artillery coming off Rosol's strings.

 However, after a 30-minute delay while Centre Court's roof was slid into position, 26-year-old Rosol returned to overpower the 11-times grand slam champion and complete an electrifying 6-7 6-4 6-4 2-6 6-4 victory in three hours and 18 minutes.

-The late-night drama left everything that went before it on the fourth day looking almost bland by comparison.
+The late-night drama left everything that went before it on the fourth day looking almost bland by comparison although there were plenty of sub-plots.

+Nadal's defeat meant Andy Murray's chances of ending Britain's 76-year wait for a men's grand slam champion increased considerably as his nemesis would have been his prospective semi-final opponent.

-Home favourite Andy Murray survived a barrage of Ivo Karlovic serves to reach the third round in four sets after which his Croatian opponent accused Wimbledon of bias.
+Murray survived a barrage of Ivo Karlovic serves to reach the third round in four sets after which his livid Croatian opponent accused Wimbledon of bias.

 Serena Williams and Maria Sharapova stayed on course for a possible replay of their 2004 final with contrasting second- round victories and Frenchman Gilles Simon's comments that women should not get equal prize money continued to ruffle feathers.